tusharpant93/tusharpant93/README.md

 My main objective is to contribute to the growth of an organisation with my professional expertise in Product Development & Product Growth Cycle  and develop myself further in the process.

-I recently pursued Master of Science in Business Analytics to prepare myself for the challenges of the future & fulfilling my passion for Innovation throughout my life.
+I recently graduated Master of Science in Business Analytics & have also pursued Master's of Business Administration (Marketing, Business Intellligence & Advanced Analytics)to prepare myself for the challenges of the future & fulfilling my passion for Innovation throughout my life.

 I am currently serving as a [Data Scientist/Statsician](https://www.linkedin.com/in/tushar-pant/) @ [SRI](https://srinsights.com/).